KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 These are the domains
 of the **enduring soul and mind** —
 structures that hold **coherence**
 without requiring return.

 These beings are not static.
-Their stillness is dynamic —
+Their **stability is alive** —
 resonating across lifelines,
 across worlds,
 across dimensions.

 They participate in the **multiversal pattern**.
 They guide.